 The researchers show the results of using three different diabetes datasets to predict diabetes using a variety of intelligent algorithms.
 The performance evaluation of several ensemble learning algorithms, such as Gradient Boosting, Random Forest, and AdaBoost, is the main goal of the research.
-Key assessment measures like F1-score, ROC-AUC, accuracy, precision, recall, log loss, and cross-validation accuracy are used to assess the outcomes.
+Key assessment measures like F1-score, Receiver Operating Characteristic - Area Under the Curve (ROC-AUC), accuracy, precision, recall, log loss, and cross-validation accuracy are used to assess the outcomes.
 The best model for diabetes prediction is found after a thorough analysis and discussion of the data.